pfgithub/scpl/docs/actions/setflashlight.md

 - `On`
 - `Toggle`
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFSliderParameter